Stone Sealer Restoration

 Average price ranges for Carrara marble: Carrara marble, known for its grayish-white background with subtle veining, generally falls in the lower to mid-range price category compared to other types of marble.
 Prices can vary widely but typically range from $40 to $100 per square foot.

-Average price ranges for Calacatta marble: Calacatta marble, prized for its white background with bolder and more dramatic veining, is considered more luxurious and tends to be more expensive.
+Average price ranges for Calacatta marble: Calacatta marble, prized for its white background with bolder and more dramatic veining, is considered more luxurious and tends to be more expensive marble.
 Prices for Calacatta marble can range from $100 to $250 per square foot or even higher, depending on the quality and rarity.

 Factors that may cause price fluctuations: Market demand, availability of specific varieties, changes in extraction and transportation costs, and fluctuations in the economy can all influence the price of marble.